Maple syrup and sugar are sweet and smoky.

-Candied bacon (brush with maple syrup or sprinkle with maple sugar before baking at 200C until crisp)
+Candied bacon (sprinkle with maple sugar or maple syrup before baking at 200C until crisp)

 Maple yoghurt (mix 1/2 cup of yoghurt with 2 tbsp maple sugar or 3 tbsp maple syrup)

-Warm the milk in a small pan and add the yeast and a pinch of the sugar, stir and leave until the surface is covered with tiny bubbles.
+Warm the milk in a small pan, add the yeast and a pinch of the sugar, stir and leave until the surface is covered with tiny bubbles.

 Whisk the remaining dry ingredients in a bowl, and mix the buttermilk, melted butter and egg in a jug.